Sheraaa/Botnet-Development-Project-Ethical-Exploration/README.md

 ## Components

+- **Controller**:
-- **Controller**: The controller is responsible for remotely connecting to the zombie(s) and opening a bash session without requiring authentication.
+  The controller is responsible for remotely connecting to the zombie(s) and opening a bash session without requiring authentication.
 It acts as the command center for the botnet.

+- **Zombie**:
-- **Zombie**: The zombie represents the compromised computer within the botnet.
+  The zombie represents the compromised computer within the botnet.
 It listens for commands from the controller and executes them on the host system, allowing remote control.

+- **Labo**:
+  This component launches two zombies on the same machine, creating a test environment to validate controller and zombie implementations.
+Zombies run on random ports selected from a list of 10 hardcoded ports.
+When the labo program terminates ('Ctrl+D'), it signals all launched zombies to terminate.

 ## Usage